 - Restricting a covered person's access to prescription drug benefits at an in-network retail pharmacy, except as permitted in limited circumstances;

-- Requiring stricter pharmacy accreditation standards or certification requirements than the standards or requirements that are applicable to similarly situated PBM-affiliated pharmacies within the same PBM network; or
+- Requiring stricter pharmacy accreditation standards or certification requirements than the standards or requirements that are applicable to similarly situated PBM-affiliated pharmacies within the same PBM network.

 A PBM that administers the drug assistance program operated by the department of public health and environment is exempt from the requirements and prohibitions of the act with regard to the PBM's administration of that program only.

-- Requires a health insurer or PBM to respond in real time to a request from an insured, the insured's health care provider, or a third party acting on behalf of the insured or provider for data regarding the cost, benefits, and coverage under the insured's health benefit plan for a particular drug; and
+Additionally, the act requires a health insurer or PBM to respond in real time to a request from an insured, the insured's health-care provider, or a third party acting on behalf of the insured or provider for data regarding the cost, benefits, and coverage under the insured's health benefit plan for a particular drug.